Search Continuum Mechanics Website

 A Note About The Web Technologies Used Here

 Two relatively new web technologies are used on these pages.
-The first technology is Scalable Vector Graphics, or SVG.
-Pages on this site will display SVG files on compatible browsers, and PNG files on incompatible ones.
+The first is Scalable Vector Graphics, or SVG.
+Pages on this site will display SVG files in compatible browsers, and PNG files in incompatible ones.
 The advantage of SVG over PNG is that SVG graphics can be scaled to any size without the onset of pixelization.
 SVG files used here were created using Inkscape, an excellent graphics program available free on the internet here.

 It is then possible to program any math expression in the HTML source using the LaTeX language.
 For example, typing \(\sigma_{ij}\) produces \( \sigma_{ij} \).